Kamaran: Quarantine station

 After the departure of the Turks, an international control was exercised over the quarantine station, but it was in fact placed under British administration.
 In anticipation of a vast increase in the number of the faithful from British India, the Dutch East Indies, etc. who would make the pilgrimage the camp was greatly extended.
 Long lines of barrack-like sleeping quarters were constructed where the Turks had provided only wattle huts.
 Big disinfecting plants were installed where the pilgrims went through an ordeal of cleansing on a production line basis.
 A power station was built.
 The local water supply being inadequate, a massive distillation plant was introduced to make sea water fit for drinking.
 There were carpenters’ shops, machine shops, a small railway to transport fuel and stores, a wireless station, a fine landing stage, a cantonment of officials’ bungalows.
 This proved a bonanza for the islanders.
 They prospered on this trade in potential disease among the devout, and the population grew.
 In the village of Kamaran, the only settlement apart from a few isolated groups of fishermen's huts, fine houses and a magnificent mosque went up, and a lively trade in pilgrim requirements was conducted with the mainland.
 The pilgrimage quarantine station continued to function until 1953, when the Saudis opened their own quarantine station in Jeddah and put the large profitable pilgrim camps of Kamaran out of business.

-Norman Lewis describes that, during Thompson's commissionership, resident islanders worked primarily as pearl divers and would rarely last past the age of 50 due to the harsh work-induced stresses.
+Norman Lewis (writer) describes that, during Thompson's commissionership, resident islanders worked primarily as pearl divers and would rarely last past the age of 50 due to the harsh work-induced stresses.

 However, this prosperity was short-lived.
 Determined to control the pilgrimage in all its aspects, the Saudi Arabian Government decided to construct its own quarantine station and to insist that Kamaran be by-passed.
 Soon, the long lines of buildings in the camps lay empty and deserted; a handful of men maintained what had become a ghost town while arrangements were debated for its breaking up and disposal.